ISSUE 1 ISSUE 2 ISSUE 3 ISSUE 4 ISSUE 5 ISSUE 6 VOLUME 9 VOLUME 7 VOLUME 6 VOLUME 5 VOLUME 4 VOLUME 3 VOLUME 2 VOLUME 1

 “The systemic approach is so important because rarely do you find anyone who is part of just one team.
 [People] get pulled in lots of directions and arrive at the table with baggage from the last team.
 There is an individualistic targeted culture at KPMG – are you part of us or not?”, said Buckle, who was recently working with two teams and had one person in both.

 By Christian van Nieuwerburgh Higher levels of mental toughness have been shown to correlate with enhanced levels of well-being, according to AQR managing director, Doug Strycharczyk.
 Some 140 coaches gathered at Aston Business School in Birmingham for a conference on ‘Coaching for Resilience: Strengthening Your Organisation from Within.’
-In his opening address, Strycharczyk said that […]
+In his opening address, Strycharczyk said that mental toughness can explain up to 25 per cent of variation in performance between individuals.
+The event was organised by the West Midlands Coaching Pool and AQR.
+Emeritus professor at Sheffield Hallam University, David Megginson warned of the “joyless depletion” which can be the result […]

 European mentoring & coaching council annual conference, 15-17 november 2012, bilbao, spain Reflection, showing vulnerability, “real play”, top-level sponsorship and a blended learning approach, including multiple coaching offers, are key to the success of PricewaterhouseCooper (PwC)’s award-winning leadership development programme, Genesis Park.
-The organisation’s elitist fast-track ‘mobile’ programme has seen nearly 800 alumni graduate globally […]
+The organisation’s elitist fast-track ‘mobile’ programme has seen nearly 800 alumni graduate globally since it launched in 2001.
+Coaching, delivered in a number of ways, is at the heart of it.
+Alumni from more than 40 countries and of 22 nationalities have gone through the intensive 10-week part-residential programme.
+It aims to speed up the development of the […]

 Liz Hall, Editor